Complete Tang Poems

 The interest of the Kangxi Emperor in Tang Poetry is shown here by his calligraphic reproduction of a Tang poem, in praise of chrysanthemums.

-Complete Tang Poems (or Quan Tangshi) is the largest collection of Tang poetry, containing some 49,000 lyric poems by more than 2200 poets.
+Complete Tang Poems (or Quan Tangshi) is the largest collection of Tang poetry, containing some 49,000 poems by more than 2200 poets.
 In 1705, it was commissioned at the direction of the Qing dynasty Kangxi Emperor and published under his name.
 The Complete Tang Poems is the major reservoir of surviving Tang dynasty poems, from which the pre-eminent shorter anthology, Three Hundred Tang Poems, is largely drawn.

 Name

 The Complete Tang Poems is known as the Quan Tangshi (全唐詩 (全唐诗, Quán Tángshī, Complete (collection of) Tang shi poetry, Ch'üan T'ang shih)) in Chinese (also transliterated as the Quan Tang Shi, Quantangshi, or Ch'uan-T'ang-shih).
 It is also translated in English as the Collected Tang Poems or the Complete Poems of the Tang Dynasty.